DavidPetrasek/stimulus-modal-window/README.md

 Openning duration in milliseconds
 ### closeDurationMs : Number
 Closing duration in milliseconds
-### multipleOpenersQuerySelector : String (required)
+### opener : String (required)
-Query selector for element/s which opens the window.
+CSS selector of element/s which opens the window.
-### clickOutsideIgnoreClosestQuerySelectors : Array
+### clickOutsideIgnore : Array
-Query selector/s of element/s which will not close the window when clicked outside of it
+CSS selector/s of clicked element/s outside current window, which will not close the window
 ### addCloser (Boolean)
 Whether to add a close button